mohammedasimahmed/SourceNexus/README.md

 - Are you getting paid for this?
   - Sadly no. But I think we should.
 This is 100% unofficial and we do it for fun, fame and glory.
 - Who are you and why are you doing this?
   - I am Ashutosh & I am doing this because I love Open Source and Hacktoberfest.
 I want to make it easier for people to get started with Hacktoberfest and Open Source.
-- Should I come closer to the text saying 'Don't come closer' on the left side of the home tab ?
-  - Nope.
 - How many pull request (PR) must be made?
   - 4
 - What is the event for?